GreenStarMatter/source-indufin-game/README.md

 #### Post-Game Analysis
 Each transaction within the game is recorded into a ledger.
 When the player either quits or finishes the game, the ledger is uniquely indexed and written to a .csv in **\analysis\session_data**.
 This will act as a convenient vehicle to analyze placement patterns, financial transactions, and player preference.

+A Tableau workbook was created as a one-shot analysis of a play through.
+The data structure will likely change so I only spent 5-10 minutes on this, but it does give insight on how the game was playing.
+There is an image included of the dashboard as well.
+Purchasing from the seller happened in very erratic intervals in a guess and check manner so the player could perform actions which they knew fit their factory and then use the left overs to potentially perform secondary purchases.
+Selling to the buyer was fairly uniform, there were no decisions to make here so output was unloaded in a single transaction each time.
+I'm really regretting not storing the turn in the data ledger because the pacing is not apparent from this visual.
+It can be interpreted from the seller/player capital transaction, the first 100 transactions were very flat compared to the last 350.
+This informed me to raise the starting capital and to extend the length of the game.
+The bulk of the transactions were with the grid, but this data did not capture the fact that the user never had to or wanted to remove a machine from the grid.
+That aspect also went into the changing of the game structure.
+Without this, a lot of the board economics are removed from the game.
+I don't want the player to be overwhelmed in the tutorial, but I'd like them to experience a decision point on what to do when they run out of space and start to flat-line.

 ---
 ## Additional Considerations